 Symptoms which could indicate the need for a gluten-free diet

 Symptoms of celiac disease and gluten sensitivity are similar and may include: recurring abdominal pain, chronic diarrhea/constipation, tingling/numbness in hands and feet, chronic fatigue, joint pain, unexplained infertility and low bone density (osteopenia or osteoporosis).
 There are approximately 200 potential symptoms, many of which are also symptoms of other conditions.

 What to do if you think gluten may be causing your symptoms

 Consult with your personal physician/health care provider before giving up gluten.
 This is very important because the standard blood testing done as a first step to diagnosing these conditions is not meaningful unless gluten is being consumed for a significant period of time before testing.
 It is also important to consult with your healthcare provider in order to evaluate other possible causes of symptoms.

 How are celiac disease and non-celiac gluten sensitivity diagnosed?

-The first step to testing for both conditions is a panel of blood tests looking for an antibody response to gluten.
+The first step is a panel of blood tests looking for an antibody response to gluten.
 If these tests are positive, the next step is an endoscopy.
 If the endoscopy shows the intestinal cell damage characteristic of celiac disease, this is considered the gold standard of celiac disease diagnosis.

 There is currently no specific diagnostic test for non-celiac gluten sensitivity; instead, it is a “rule out” diagnosis.
 Consequently, the celiac disease testing described above would be done.
 In addition, wheat allergy and other potential causes of symptoms should be ruled out.
 If all of these conditions have been ruled out and the patient responds positively to a gluten-free diet, then the diagnosis of non-celiac gluten sensitivity may be made.